morgwai/servlet-scopes/README.md

 **Why do I have to myself create a filter that automatically creates HTTP session for websockets?
 Can't this lib do it for me?**

 Always enforcing a session creation is not acceptable in many cases, so this would limit applicability of this lib.
 Reasons may be technical (cookies disabled, non-browser clients that don't even follow redirections), legal (user explicitly refusing any data storage) and probably others.
 It's a sad trade-off between applicability and API safety.

-## NOTES ON JAKARTA SUPPORT

-Jakarta flavor is currently based on [repackaged version of Guice](https://github.com/GedMarc/GuicedEE-Services) from [GuicedEE project](https://guicedee.com/), that has some [unresolved](https://github.com/GedMarc/GuicedEE-Services/issues/16) [issues](https://github.com/GedMarc/GuicedEE-Services/issues/17).
-It seems to work ok for simple cases, but more testing is needed.<br/>
-`servlet-scopes` should however work properly with any other jakarta-repackaged build of Guice with compatible API provided at assemble or runtime.
-"Compatible API" means the only difference from the upstream API is an exact renaming of all `javax` references to `jakarta`.